Turning steam from our paper mill into heating for our offices

 We are continuously looking for ways to make our mills more energy-efficient.
 The innovations at our Lucca mill mean we are cutting our annual LPG usage by 32,000 litres per annum and reducing our dependence on fossil fuels.— Fabrizio Sodini – Power Plant Manager

 All the power used for paper manufacturing at our Lucca mill is generated efficiently on site.
-Surplus energy is then sold back to Italy’s national electricity grid.
-Currently the power plant returns approximately 480 gigawatts of energy to the grid each year – that’s the same amount of power generated by 197,000 wind turbines, or enough electricity to supply over 100 million homes.
+Surplus energy is then sold back to Italy’s national grid.
+Currently the power plant returns approximately 45MW of energy to the grid – that’s the same amount of power generated by 90 wind turbines*, or 394 gigawatt hours (GWh) has the potential to deliver enough electricity to supply around 32,833 homes**.